magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 accumulating suffering for ourselves.
 It’s not something far away that causes our suffering, but we don’t look at ourselves.
 However much happiness and comfort we may have, having been born we can not avoid ageing, we must fall ill and we must die.
-This is itself, here and now.
+This is *dukkha* itself, here and now.

-=1 We can always be afflicted with pain or illness.
+We can always be afflicted with pain or illness.
 It can happen at any time.
 It’s like we’ve stolen something.
 They could come to arrest us at any time because we’ve done the deed.
 That’s our situation.
 There is danger and trouble.
 We exist among harmful things; birth, ageing and